LingxiTang/LingxiTang.github.io/_projects/NoGRC.md

 - Number of seats in GRC is completely random and arbitrary.
 Like, if you're gerrymandering, at least make it less obvious; make the number of seats in each GRC the same.

 *On minority quotas*
   - Also, do we really still need a quota to ensure minority representation in parliament?
 Some of our best politicians today are from the minority communities.
-Most notably, Tharman, Shanmugan, Pritam Singh.
+Most notably, Tharman, Shanmugan, Pritam Singh and even historically, JB Jeyeratnam.
 It’s almost abit insulting to the minority community to say that affirmative action are needed to guarantee minority MPs.
 If anything, i think we can agree that these powerhouse ‘minority’ politicians had been hard-carrying their fellow Chinese GRC mates.
   - I think Singapore has moved past voting on racial grounds.
 Singaporeans can be trusted to look past race and vote based on merit.
-  - The existence of a minority quota requirement in parliament is admitting that power in government is still unfairly concentrated in the Chinese community, and I think that is not true.
+  - The existence of a minority quota in parliament is admitting that power in government is still unfairly concentrated in the Chinese community, and I think that is not true.

 ____________________________________________________________________________________________________________________________________________________________________________________

 __CONCLUSION__

-For the record, I am not even Pro-opposition.
+For the record, I am not even anti-PAP.
 Personally, I highly value our unique “democratic one-party system”.
 Singapore is super lucky to have proper unrigged elections, while enjoying the efficiency of a one-party state.

 Even so, I still think that the GRC system needs to go.
 It's unnecessarily unfair, and it's not even helping in promoting minority representation in parliament.